andyleader/andyleader/content/authors/admin/_index.md

 ---
 # Display name
-title: 茅天华
+title: Andyleader

 # Name pronunciation (optional)
-name_pronunciation: Tian Hua Mao
+name_pronunciation: 茅天华

 # Full name (for SEO)
-first_name: Mao
+first_name: Andy
-last_name: Tian Hua
+last_name: leader

 # Status emoji
 status:
-  icon: ☕️
+  icon: ☕️🎺

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Master student, School of Artificial Intelligence and Computer Science, Jiangnan University
+role: School of Artificial Intelligence and Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: